MicrosoftDocs/windows-itpro-docs/devices/hololens/holographic-home.md

 If you’re using HoloLens and having trouble placing holograms, here are some things to try:

-- Make sure you’re in a well-lit room without a lot of direct sunlight.
+- Make sure that you’re in a well-lit room that does not receive a lot of direct sunlight.
-- Stand 1 to 3 meters from where you’re trying to place the hologram.
+- Stand one to three meters from where you’re trying to place the hologram.
 - Don’t place holograms on black or reflective surfaces.
-- Walk around so HoloLens can scan your surroundings.
+- Walk around so that HoloLens can scan your surroundings.